This post contains affiliate links for any products mentioned

 I was browsing a huge range of cameras when I started looking at upgrading, but Darryl came home one day and said they’d got a new camera in at work; the Canon EOS M50.

 I went into John Lewis to have a play around and loved it, but I’m not an impulsive buyer, so I spent a good couple of hours in there testing it against every other camera in my budget and chatting to the sales team, before endless more hours reading reviews online.

-The package that I bought included the 15-45mm f/3.5-6.3 IS STM Kit Lens – read my review on this lens! – but I’d also heard that the Canon EF-M 22 mm f/2 STM Lens was great for travel photography, so I got that too.
+The camera that I bought included the 15-45mm f/3.5-6.3 IS STM Kit Lens – read my review on this lens! – but I’d also heard that the Canon EF-M 22 mm f/2 STM Lens was great for travel photography, so I got that too.